Hecatwo/FWR-Remix-for-Stalker-SoC/README.md

 * **Vanilla Hand Models:** Uses standard SoC hand models and maintains compatibility with arm retexture mods.
 * **Audio Overhaul:** Firing, holstering, and drawing sounds have been updated and mixed with classic SoC audio, replacing older build-era sounds from OLR.
-* **Unique Items Adjustment:** Replaced the bad quality nvg with the good one, removed the degradation debuff from all unique guns.
+* **Unique Items Adjustment:** Replaced low-quality NVG with higher-quality versions, and removed the degradation debuff from all unique weapons.
 * **Easy Porting:** Designed for straightforward installation and modular adaptation into other SoC mods with minimal config adjustments.

 ---